Gabby Allen Shows Off Killer Figure In A Tie-Dye Bikini In Ibiza

 “Lovely pic of u both hope it works out for u gabby as u deserve to b happy now and the best good luck hun,” a second fan commented.

-“Jesus Christ u both hot couple imagine your babies, beauts,” one more chimed in with the addition of a few flame and heart emoji.
+“Jesus Christ u both hot couple imagine your babies, beauts,” one more chimed in, with the addition of a few flame and heart emoji.